d031182/modeling-in-sap-data-warehouse-cloud/README.md

 ## Overview

 The exercises are meant to be built in this particular order starting from basic concepts, while the more advance aspects are following later in this tuturial.
+Please be aware, when creating this tutorial not all features and concept are implemented and delivered yet in SAP Data Warehouse Cloud.

 ## Requirements
 Before you can start with the exercises, please make sure to get a running SAP Data Warehouse Cloud tenant with the latest updates.